Final Essay

 All of Mark Adams' work has amounted to that other kind of witnessing, a witnessing of context, a witnessing of what has been taken away, hidden or forgotten, as well as what can be seen there, that was always there, or has just been introduced.[46]

+Figure 16.
+Mark Adams, Site of Hinemihi, Te Wairoa The Buried Village, C type prints from 10 x 8-inch C41 negatives 1275 x 3060 mm, 11.5.2000, Two Rooms, accessed October 22, 2025, https://tworooms.co.nz/exhibitions/hinemihi-te-hokinga-mai-the-return/.

 Figure 17.
-Mark Adams, Site of Hinemihi, Te Wairoa The Buried Village, C type prints from 10 x 8 inch C41 negatives 1275 x 3060 mm, 11.5.2000.

-Figure 18.
-Mark Adams, Hinemihi, Clandon Park, Surrey, England Nga Toanga: Wero Taroi, Tene Waitere, 13.11.2000.
+Mark Adams, Hinemihi, Clandon Park, Surrey, England Nga Toanga: Wero Taroi, Tene Waitere, 13.11.2000, Two Rooms, accessed October 22, 2025, https://tworooms.co.nz/exhibitions/hinemihi-te-hokinga-mai-the-return/.

 Hinemihi was constructed in early 1881 at the village of Te Wairoa, near the famed Pink and White Terraces, and survived the 1886 eruption of Mt Tarawera.
 Toward the end of his tenure as Governor of New Zealand, William Hillier, the 4th Earl of Onslow, sought to take a memento of the country he had come to admire.
-Consequently, Hinemihi was purchased and relocated to Clandon Park in Surrey, England.[45]
-Adams’ photographs capture both what has been lost and what is yet to come - after more than 130 years away, Hinemihi is finally returning home.
+Consequently, Hinemihi was purchased and relocated to Clandon Park in Surrey, England.[47]
+Adams’ photographs capture both what has been lost, and what is yet to come - after more than 130 years away Hinemihi is finally returning home.

-Captain Cook’s words about ‘the banks of the Thames” as “the best place for a colony” were the first used by Edward Gibbon Wakefield to promote his master plan for New Zealand settlement.[46]
+Captain Cook’s words about “the banks of the Thames” as “the best place for a colony” were the first used by Edward Gibbon Wakefield to promote his master plan for New Zealand settlement.[48]
 The Wakefield settlement model promoted New Zealand as a land of promise, yet the fertile plains settlers expected, still unseen by Wakefield, were often vast wetlands.
 Flat land that was attractive to prospective settlers was at a premium.

 John Locke was the intellectual forefather of the waste lands concept.
 One of the first philosophers of the Enlightenment, and the father of classical liberalism with its focus on individualism and property rights, Locke's ideas underpinned Wakefield's thinking.[49]
 To promote immigration to their New Zealand Company settlements, the book Adventure in New Zealand was illustrated with engravings that presented the settlements in an attractive light, with flattish land and prosperous activity like cattle and sheep.[50]

-Figure 19.
-Charles Heaphy, Mount Egmont from the Southward, watercolour, September 1840.
+Figure 18.
+Charles Heaphy, Mount Egmont from the Southward, watercolour, September 1840, National Library Wellington, accessed October 22, 2025, https://natlib.govt.nz/records/23173901.

-Charles Heaphy, a draughtsman for the New Zealand Company, painted Mount Egmont from the Southward (see fig.19) elongating the mountain for beauty, framing it with delicate trees, while showing flat cleared land ready for settlement.[49]
+Charles Heaphy, a draughtsman for the New Zealand Company, painted Mount Egmont from the Southward (see fig. 18) elongating the mountain for beauty, and framing it with delicate trees, while showing flat cleared land ready for settlement.[51]
 Picturesque.
 Empty.
 Waiting.
-Park explains about Heaphy’s promotional paintings: “However he actually depicted the swampy kahikatea and flax country … it appeared in the Company’s promotional lithographs as sprawling, well-drained, well-wooded open plains country.”[50]
+Park explains about Heaphy’s promotional paintings: “However he actually depicted the swampy kahikatea and flax country … it appeared in the Company’s promotional lithographs as sprawling, well-drained, well-wooded open plains country.”[52]

 This raised the question: how can I represent the ecological and social consequences of destruction?
 The Hauraki Plains as they appear today are lush, green, and fertile.
 The rivers glisten, the trees line the fields.
-To many viewers it looks idyllic - an agricultural success story (see fig.20), but this romantic illusion masks the destruction that made it possible.
+To many viewers it looks idyllic - an agricultural success story (see fig. 19), but this romantic illusion masks the destruction that made it possible.

-Figure 20.
+Figure 19.
 Jo Dalgety, Untitled Study of Hauraki Plains, watercolour on paper, 2024.

-On the other hand, to reimagine the ancient kahikatea forest also carries its own risks (see fig.21).
+On the other hand, to reimagine the ancient kahikatea forest also carries its own risks (see fig. 20).
 There is a danger of creating an idealised vision of what was lost.
 This tension - between ecological destruction and romanticising the past - is one I continue to work with.
 How do I depict both ecological loss and devastation, and the social impact on people, without slipping into nostalgia?
+Translating this history through the lens of my Pākehā family is complex.
+They arrived in search of a better life, yet their settlement also contributed to the transformation and erasure of what was already here.

+Figure 20.
+Jo Dalgety, Untitled Study, watercolour on paper, 2024.

 Figure 21.
-Jo Dalgety, Untitled Study, watercolour on paper, 2024.

-Figure 22.
 Jo Dalgety, Various titles, watercolour on butter paper, 2024.

 Figure 23.
 Jo Dalgety, An Important Undertaking, Piako river mud, charcoal, watercolour on paper, 2025.

 Haraway highlights the cultural, spiritual, and ecological ties that bind human and non-human life, calling for ways of thinking and living that honour these connections in the face of planetary crisis.
-She acknowledges the profound scale of ongoing loss, “there are so many losses already, and there will be many more.”[51]
+She acknowledges the profound scale of ongoing loss: “there are so many losses already, and there will be many more.”[53]
 In response, Haraway calls for collective action and responsibility, insisting on the urgent need to cultivate and preserve refugia, places of shelter and resilience, from which multispecies assemblages might re-emerge and reconfigure.
-She warns that irreversible destruction is already underway, impacting millions of human lives as well as countless other-than-human beings, and presses us to act in solidarity to support the possibility of ongoingness for all life.[52]
+She warns that irreversible destruction is already underway, impacting millions of human lives as well as countless other-than-human beings, and presses us to act in solidarity to support the possibility of ongoingness for all life.[54]

 As Haraway urges in Staying with the Trouble - we must ‘make kin,’ expanding our sense of care beyond ourselves, politically, ecologically, and ethically.[55]
 Haraway contends that all earthlings are kin and asserts that it is long overdue to cultivate more responsible and compassionate care, not as isolated species, but as interconnected assemblages.